 - 1. If one does not exist, create a group to which you add all users who will work with PATs.
-Otherwise, go to step 2. - a.
-Go to System > Administration > Security. - b.
+Otherwise, go to step 2. - 1.
+Go to System > Administration > Security. - 2.
 Click the Create Group icon.

-c.
-Enter a group name and description that reflects how users will work with PATs.
+3. Enter a group name and description that reflects how users will work with PATs.